 You Are Not Targeting the Right Audience

-The reason why your emails are probably going to the spam folder of your recipients is often because your recipients do not open them.
+The reason why your emails are probably going to the spam folder of your recipients is often that your recipients do not open them.

 This makes them either not want to open the email or mark them as spam.
 Both of these lead to low engagement rates.